 - Other - Data Structures and Algorithms, Routing and Advanced APIs, Redux and Hooks.

-Here’s an example where the candidate has prioritized education over experience and has also put in a concise objective-
+References - Here’s an example where the candidate has prioritized education over experience and has also put in a concise objective-

 Do you know what else can accentuate your job application? - attaching a cover letter to your resume.